-Your refrigerator will operate on electricity or LPG gas.
-Consult the operating instructions furnished by the manufacturer in the manual.
+Your refrigerator has separate controls for LPG fuel or electric power.
+Some models may operate on either 12 volts (optional) or 115-volt in addition to LPG gas.
+Consult the operating instructions furnished by the manufacturer in the manual and posted inside the refrigerator door.
 Before operating the refrigerator, be sure the vehicle is level.
 If it is not level, circulation of the refrigerant may be blocked by liquid accumulated in the condenser coils and cooling action could stop.
 Check the level at the refrigerator by placing a bubble-type leveling device (available from your dealer) on the freezer shelf.
 Adjust the level by jacking and blocking under the wheels.